Skip to main content

 Modifying Part Settings

-The Parts Editor is organized into several pages, similar to the hardware interface but displayed with much more detail.
+The Parts Editor is organized into several pages, mirroring exactly the Octatrack.
+Although here we can display much more information on screen.

 Audio Track Pages (T1–T8)